-Solana has seen enormous growth over the past few months, but when it comes to tokenomics, does is there a max supply of SOL?
+Solana has seen enormous growth over the past few months, but when it comes to tokenomics, does is there a Solana max supply?

 Solana Max Supply of SOL

 Solana does not have a fixed max supply of SOL.
 Instead, what is fixed is the inflation rate YOY.